Philippine epic poetry: Philippine epic poems

 The Darangen tells of the sentimental and romantic adventures of noble warriors, one of them, is about a warrior-prince called Bantugan.
 Prince Bantugen was the brother of the chieftain of a village called Bumbaran.
 Bantugen owned a magic shield, was protected by divine spirits called "Tonongs" and was capable of rising from the dead.
 Once his enemies attacked Bumbaran, thinking he was dead.
 In the nick of time, Bantugan's soul was recovered and he saved the village.
 There is also an episode, where Prince Bantugen was on a quest and fought his enemies with his magic Kampilan(Native sword).
 Soon, he got tired and fell onto the water.
 A crocodile delivered him to his enemies, but he regained his strength, escaped his captors, and commands an oarless ship and won the battle.

 There were also "Darangen epic poetries that relate stories of wars about abducted princesses.
 Just like the chronicles of the Trojan War.

-The Derangen is one of the oldest and longest Philippine epic poetries.
-Several nights were needed to recite the twenty-five beautiful chapters.
-The Deranged, sung in its original, possessed a sustained beauty and dignity, it might be studied for its esthetic values alone.
+The Darangen is one of the oldest and longest Philippine epic poetries.
+Several nights were needed to recite the twenty-five chapters.

 There were Philippine epic poems written and published much later.
 The Ibong Adarna, whose author is unknown, was written in Tagalog and published in the 18th century, while Florante at Laura, also in Tagalog, authored by Francisco Balagtas, was published in the 19th century.
 In 1961, Ricaredo Demetillo published Barter in Panay, claimed to be the first literary epic of the Philippines.
 It was written in English.
 Other contemporary epics were authored by Dr. Cirilo Bautista, whose epic was written in three decades and placed at 9,872 lines in length, The Trilogy of Saint Lazarus, comprises The Archipelago (1970), The Telex Moon (1975) and Sunlight On Broken Stones (1999) and Edwin Cordevilla's Ten Thousand Lines Project For World Peace (2013), which as the title suggests, is 10,000 lines long.
 Both epics were written in English.